While covered under CSRS, you contributed to the Civil Service Retirement System. You have two options:

 Deferred annuity - leave your money in the retirement fund and apply for a deferred annuity at age 62.

 - Refund of Retirement Deductions - Complete an application for a refund (2802).
 If you submit the form within 30 days of separation, return it to the Benefits Office.
 After 30 days, forward it to OPM at the address on the form.
+Questions regarding a refund application that has been submitted should be directed to OPM at (888) 767-6738.

 - Medicare: You earned credits in the same manner as the private industry.
 These credits will be added to any past or future credits to establish benefits.
 Contact the Social Security Administration for information.